Brendan Allen: Grappling career

 Allen faced Caio Borralho on February 28, 2025 in a submission match at Karate Combat 53.
 He lost the fight by unanimous decision.

+Freestyle wrestling

+Replacing Michael Page, Allen is scheduled to face Alexander Shlemenko on October 23, 2026 at RAF 14.

 Personal life

-Allen and his wife Marcela had their first daughter in November 2019.
-Their second daughter was born in November 2021.
-His son was born in December 2024.
+Allen and his former wife Marcela had two daughters, born in November 2019 and November 2021.
+He later welcomed a son with his current wife in December 2024.
+In January 2026, Allen and his current wife welcomed a newborn daughter.
+As of January 2026, his wife also has a 14‑year‑old son from a previous relationship.

 His grandparents are from Edmonton, Alberta, Canada, leading him to fight under the Canadian flag at UFC Vancouver in October 2025.